osrf/subt/submitted_models/barcs_qav500_sensor_config_2/specifications.md

 The following specific sensors are declared payloads of this vehicle:

-* HD Camera, modeled by camera plugin
+* Blackfly S camera, modeled by camera plugin
   - 1x fixed, forward-looking
 * A Velodyne VLP-16 Lidar, modeled by the gpu_lidar plugin
 * Microstrain IMU: 3DM-GX5-15, modeled by imu_sensor plugin.
 Notes on modeling of the IMU are included in the model.sdf file.
-* 2x lidarlite point lidars, modeled by gpu_ray plugin
+* 2x LIDAR-Lite point lidars, modeled by gpu_ray plugin
   - 1 fixed on the front top
   - 1 fixed on the front bottom